andrezeitz/muscle-gym-milestone-1/README.md

 ### Languages
 * HTML
 * CSS
-* JavaScript for burger menu (Credits for the code in the credits section)
+* JavaScript for burger menu and google maps (Credits for the code in the credits section)

 ### Frameworks & Tools
 * GitHub